splunk/public-o11y-docs/apm/apm-scenarios/troubleshoot-slow-traces.rst

 Alex zooms in on the trace duration heatmap
 ============================================================================

-Alex selects the time period in the trace duration heatmap that shows a higher rate of traces with a longer trace duration to further refine the traces in the table.
+Alex selects the time period in the trace duration heatmap that shows a higher rate of traces with a longer trace durations to further refine the traces in the table.

 ..  image:: /_images/apm/apm-use-cases/trace-duration-filter-to-selection.gif